Hemang-develops/business-website/README.md

 ## API endpoints

 The `api/connect` directory contains lightweight handlers that call Stripe's REST API using `fetch` and the `2025-09-30.clover` API version.
 Each handler validates required inputs, returns descriptive error messages when environment variables are missing, and demonstrates how to send the `Stripe-Account` header when acting on behalf of a connected account.

+> **Tip:** Before testing Checkout, confirm in the Connect demo dashboard that the connected account shows `charges_enabled` and the `card_payments` capability set to `active`.
+The sample now checks those values on each Checkout request and blocks the flow until onboarding is complete.

 | Endpoint | Method | Description |
 | --- | --- | --- |